infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dfp.md

 ## Next steps

-You can also use the BloxOne Terraform Provider to manage other resources such as DNS and DHCP/IPAM resources.
+You can also use the BloxOne Terraform Provider to manage other DNS and DHCP/IPAM resources.
 For more information, see the [BloxOne Terraform Provider documentation](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs).